yamachig/Lawtext/README.md

 Lawtext has these features:

-- A Lawtext document itself (just a plain text) works well as a presentation format.
-It looks akin to what you read law in a printed/web page.
+- A Lawtext document itself (just a plain text file) works well as a presentation format.
+It looks akin to what you read law on a printed/web page.
 You can read/edit a Lawtext like writing a regular document without managing complicated style configurations.
 This feature is made referring to reStructuredText and Markdown.

     Example of a Lawtext (of the same part as the XML example above):